 1990-2000: the “performance” years

-In 1990, the first underwater connection took place between France and England: the Channel Tunnel became a reality.
+In 1990, the first underwater connection between France and England took place: the Channel Tunnel became a reality.
 It was inaugurated in 1994.
 For French companies, it was a crucial market.
 For Galland, it marked the start of a new period of "Research & Development" and a major qualitative leap.

 1988-1989-1990: at the heart of the tunnel